 - Fun and creative: time in the kitchen can be very therapeutic!
 You will find your worries disappear when you have a Malteser chocolate ball squelching around in your palms, begging to be dipped in melted chocolate!

 Everything you need to make the recipe is shown in the photo below.
-For exact measurements and detailed instructions scroll to the printable recipe card below.
+For exact measurements and detailed instructions please refer to the printable recipe card below.

 As you can see, the recipe calls for: